 Figure 3.
-A layered architecture where business domain objects or aggregates are maintained in a database that is accessed through a repository which hides the data store details from the business layer logic.
+DRAFT- A "canonical" representation of the architecture where business domain objects or aggregates are maintained in a database which is accessed through a repository which hides the data store details from the business layer logic.

-In a nutshell, instead of storing and updating Aggregates (e.g. complex business domain objects) into databases, with event-sourced architectures, immutable events are stored with just enough information so they can be "replayed" to reconstitute the current state of any Aggregate.
+In a nutshell, instead of storing and updating Aggregate Roots (e.g. complex business domain objects) into databases, with event-sourced architectures, immutable events are stored with just enough information so they can be "replayed" to reconstitute the current state of any Aggregate Root.
 In essence, an event is a record of what the software has determined to have happened.
 Whenever work is accomplished in the system, one or more "business level events" are recorded that represent the facts known at the time.
 Events are generated by a software process as a byproduct of determining what just "happened" and interpreted by interested downstream processes, which can in turn, as a result of processing or interpreting the events they are interested in receiving, can generate even more events.
 Each event is preserved in an event store, along with relevant information about the event.
-Figure 4 shows a representation of a CQRS (Command-Query-Response-Segregation) architecture, one approach to implementing event-sourced architectures.
+Figure 4 shows a canonical CQRS (Command-Query-Response-Segregation) architecture, one approach to implement event-sourced architectures.
 It should be noted that although the figure only shows one event store and one read model, there can be multiple event stores (each representing some cumulative state of the system) and different projections or read models designed for specific queries about those events.

 Figure 4.
-A representative CQRS Architecture
+DRAFT A CQRS Architecture Showing Event Stores

 I didn't know Mathias' thinking on designing event-sourced architectures.
-So I first asked him to explain some fundamentals before sharing some heuristics for what should be published in an event.
-Throughout our conversation Mathias used as a working example the designs for car rental, finance, and student grading for courses and modules given by instructors, all examples drawn from actual systems he had designed.
+So I first wanted to first ask him to explain some fundamentals before sharing his heuristics for what should be published in an event.
+Throughout our conversation Mathias used as a working example the designs for car rental, finance, and student grading for courses and modules given by instructors (all examples drawn from real systems he had designed).

 Mathias quickly rattled off two heuristics, along with examples:

-Heuristic: A Bounded Context should keep its internal details private.
+Heuristic: A Bounded Context7 should keep its internal details private.

-Heuristic: Events are records of things that have happened, not things that will happen in the future.
+Heuristic: Events are records of things that have happened, not things that will happen in the future